jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/CSS cheat sheet.md

 ## @property

-- Allows you to define CSS custom properties with control over data types, inheritance, and `initial` value
+- Allows you to define CSS custom properties with control over data type, inheritance, and initial value
+    - can be used to create animatable/transition-able custom properties

 ```css
 @property --property-name {